By Chadd McGlone

 Weekly markets are an essential part of life in the closely knit, rural communities of highland Guatemala.
-The market drives the local economy with the help of traders, producers, sellers and buyers.
+The market drives the local economy with the help of traders, farmers, vendors, and buyers.
 Only holidays play a more important social and cultural role in the community.

 The market is an opportunity for people to visit their neighbors and to catch up on the latest news.
 Market day is also a feast for the senses, with beautiful hand-woven fabrics, colorful homegrown flowers, and delicious local fruit.

-The market in Chichicastenango, or “Chichi,” as it is known locally, is the oldest and most famous in Guatemala.
+The market in Chichicastenango, also known locally as “Chichi,” is the oldest and most famous in Guatemala.
 It is held every Thursday and Sunday.
 Vendors arrive the day before to start assembling their stalls on the main square and surrounding streets, continuing all night amid the cacophony of exploding fireworks and firecrackers.

 While the market may seem haphazard to those who visit for the first time, it is actually carefully organized, with merchants displaying their products in specific areas.
 For example, food is sold in the central part of the square, while on the side streets you’ll find textiles such as hand-embroidered blankets, quilts, and beautiful huipiles (a traditional blouse worn by Indigenous women with brilliantly colored patterns and decoration).

 If you’d like to purchase something in Chichi, you must negotiate the price with the seller, who will show you respect by not providing too low a beginning amount.
 For example, a huipil can cost 300 quetzales (Q).
-Approximately 7.5 quetzales equals one US dollar.
+One US dollar is worth approximately Q7.8.
 If you offer the seller Q150.00 and then continue to bargain, you may end up buying a huipil for Q200.00.
 Both you and the seller will be satisfied with that price.

 The center of the Chichi market is the 400-year-old church called the Iglesia de Santo Tomás.
 Inside the building, the smell of incense joins with the scent of flowers sold outside to produce a fragrance that enchants the soul.
 Within this peaceful sanctuary you can rest from the commotion of the market and gather strength for the next bit of shopping.
 Who knows what treasures await?